 The analysis of the production and consumption of sport and leisure as an aspect of contemporary popular culture; relationship between sport and leisure and the economy, the media, politics, and the experience of class, race, gender, ethnicity, and nationality.
-PREREQUISITE: SLS 2105.
+PREREQUISITE or COREQUISITE: SLS 2105.

 SLS 3202 - Park/Recreation Resource Mgmt (3)

 Management, operation, and maintenance of areas and facilities within field of recreation and parks; identification, acquisition, allocation, development, and management of land and water resources through environmentally sound techniques.